Olena Stepaniv: Postwar career

-When the war was over, Stepaniv returned to education and gained a doctorate.
+When the war was over, Stepaniv returned to education and in 1921 gained a doctorate at Vienna University.
 In 1927, she attended the 2nd Congress of Ukrainian natural scientists and physicians.
 In 1930, she published a book recording the years 1912–14.
 This was one of the 75 publications she made during her life.

 Stepaniv began teaching at a gymnasium established by the Basilian sisters in Lviv; she remained there until 1935, when the Polish leaders of the order stopped her teaching.
 She then took a job with the Ridna Shkola society, which had championed the Ukrainian language since 1881.
 She also worked for the Audit Union of Ukrainian Co-operatives and was a well-known personality.

+Occupation, imprisonment and later years

+Following the Soviet invasion of Poland in 1939, Stepaniv's husband Roman emigrated.
+Olena, then aged 47, refused to leave her own people and stayed with her teenage son and elderly mother.
+Under German occupation, in 1942 Stepaniv led the statistics department in Lviv.
+She gathered and published data and it was said that the publications were intended to embarrass the country's occupiers.
+During the war she was working at Lviv University.
+After the end of the war, in 1947 she was accused by Yaroslav Halan and other supporters of the Soviet regime of collaboration with the Nazis.